hche608/aws-favorites-quickbar/README.md

 See `.kiro/specs/` for detailed requirements, design, and implementation tasks:
 - `aws-favorites-quickbar/` - Original feature specification
 - `firefox-support/` - Firefox compatibility specification
+- `typescript-migration/` - TypeScript migration specification with requirements, design, and correctness properties

 ## Testing

-This project has comprehensive test coverage with both unit tests and property-based tests.
+This project has comprehensive test coverage with both unit tests and property-based tests, all written in TypeScript with full type safety.

 ### Running Tests